kdshah6593/Stock-Tracker/README.md

 Run `$ bundle install` to add dependencies

-Run `$ rails db:migrate` to seed the database with the basic stock information
+Run `$ rails db:migrate` and `$ rails db:seed` to create and seed the database with the basic stock information

 Start the server `$ rails s` and open your browser to `localhost:3000`